waynodiablo/Oystercard/node/ajax_introduction.md

 XMLHttpRequest cannot load http://localhost:4567/.
 No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'null' is therefore not allowed access.
 ```

 From the point of view of creating a micro-web service, the two alternative chunks of code above are completely identical.
-They both create a simple time server, which we can see running in the browser if we fire them up and connect via the appropriate port.
-If we are using Sinatra then by default we are on port 4567 and we browse to http://localhost:4567/.
-The express app above runs on port 9999 so browse to http://localhost:9999/.
+They both create a simple time server, which we can see running in the browser if we fire them up and connect via the appropriate port, e.g. http://localhost:4567/.

 In order to see how we can make an AJAX request we can run JavaScript in the browser console and see the results.
 Before we do that, it's a good idea to add AJAX logging so we can view every request as it happens in the console.
 To do this in Chrome open the developer tools, click on the cog icon on the right-hand side and tick "Log XMLHttpRequests" (XMLHttpRequest is the old-fashioned name for AJAX):